-As business analytics software is used to retrieve, review, and analyse data, you want to be able to plan for the unexpected—not an easy task with just a few numbers handy.
-As such, most BI managers and IT analysts utilise more than one business analytic tool for their metrics’ analyses as very few solutions can do everything you need.
+As business analytics software is used to retrieve, review, and analyze data, you want to be able to plan for the unexpected—not an easy task with just a few numbers handy.
+As such, most BI managers and IT analysts utilize more than one business analytic tool for their metrics’ analyses as very few solutions can do everything you need.

-Predictive data modelling tools, statistical software and data mining tools, and others can be used together to give a holistic view of your business’s data to uncover key insights and make resourceful decisions.
+Predictive data modeling tools, statistical software and data mining tools, and others can be used together to give a holistic view of your business’s data to uncover key insights and make resourceful decisions.

 Reasons why managers and analysts use business analytics tools are to:

 - Understand business performance.

 - Explain the results from your data and why they happened.

 - Identify weaknesses.